 As the book values of loans with floating interest rates reflect the market interest rate in the short term, as long as the credit status of the lenders do not differ significantly after execution, the book value is used as fair value.
 For loans and bills discounted with fixed interest rates, fair values are calculated by discounting future cash flows at a discount rate, which is the sum of the risk-free interest rate and the credit risk premium estimate based on the internal rating.
-In addition, for those with short contract periods (up to one year), the fair value approximates the book value, so the book value is used as fair value.
+In addition, for those with short contract periods (up to one year), the carrying values approximate fair value.

-In regard to claims and others against "legal bankruptcy", "virtual bankruptcy" and "possible bankruptcy", since the estimated amount of bad debt is calculated mainly based on the present value of the expected future cash flows or the estimated amounts that the Bank would be able to collect from collateral and guarantees, fair value approximate the carrying value of claims and others minus the allowance for loan losses on the consolidated balance sheet as of the end of the fiscal year.
+In regard to claims and others against "legal bankruptcy", "virtual bankruptcy" and "possible bankruptcy", since the estimated amount of bad debt is calculated mainly based on the present value of the expected future cash flows or the estimated amounts that the Bank would be able to collect from collateral and guarantees, the carrying values approximate fair value of claims and others minus the allowance for loan losses on the consolidated balance sheet as of the end of the fiscal year.
 Therefore, such amounts are used as fair values.
 The fair values of loans and bills discounted are categorized as Level 3.